Scientific Name

 In containers, they should have porous, aerated potting soil with adequate drainage.

-Regular watering during the growing season to keep the soil moist at all times, but not soaking.
+Regular watering during the growing season to keep the soil moist at all times but not soaking.
 During the winter, reduce watering somewhat, but never let the soil completely dry out.

-Feed weekly with a weak liquid fertilizer that encourages blooming… – See more at: How to Grow and Care for Daturas
+Feed weekly with a weak liquid fertilizer that encourages blooming.

 Origin